Space48/bigcommerce-api-js/src/management/README.md

 # BigCommerce Management API client

-A JavaScript client for BigCommerce's Management API with full TypeScript typings of parameters and responses.
+A JavaScript client for BigCommerce's Management API with full TypeScript typings for all API endpoints.

 # Getting started